danchoi/twail/README.markdown

 Search arguments are simply the words you want to submit as your Twitter search query.

-`twail` will print each of search results as it fetches them and keep going backward in time until the results are exhausted.
+`twail` will print each page of search results as it fetches them and keep going backward in time until the results are exhausted.

 The output of `twail` in search mode looks like this: